Ahmedabad: Poverty

-In the mid-1970s and early 1980s, the textile mills that were responsible for much of Ahmedabad's wealth faced competition from automation and domestic specialty looms.
+In the mid-1970s and early 1980s, the textile mills that were responsible for much of Ahmedabad's wealth faced competition from automation and domestic speciality looms.
 Several mills closed down, leaving between 40,000 and 50,000 people without a source of income, and many moved into informal settlements in the city centre.
 The Ahmedabad Municipal Corporation (AMC), the governing and administrative body of the city, simultaneously lost much of its tax base and saw an increased demand for services.
-In the 1990s, newly emerging pharmaceutical, chemical, and automobile manufacturing industries required skilled labor, so many migrants seeking work ended up in the informal sector and settled in slums.
+In the 1990s, newly emerging pharmaceutical, chemical, and automobile manufacturing industries required skilled labour, so many migrants seeking work ended up in the informal sector and settled in slums.

 Ahmedabad has made efforts to reduce poverty and improve the living conditions of poor residents.
 The urban poverty rate has declined from 28% in 1993–1994 to 10% in 2011–2012.
-This is partly due to the strengthening of the AMC and its partnership with several civil society organizations (CSOs) representing poor residents.
+This is partly due to the strengthening of the AMC and its partnership with several civil society organisations (CSOs) representing poor residents.
 Through projects and programs, the AMC has provided utilities and basic services to slums.
-However, some challenges remain, and there are still many residents who lack access to sanitation, improved water, and electricity.
-Riots, often rooted in religious tensions, threaten the stability of neighborhoods and have caused spatial segregation across religious and caste lines.
-Finally, the conception of pro-poor, inclusive development is being overshadowed by a national initiative promoting the creation of 'global cities' of capital investment and technological innovation.
-This has shifted priorities towards constructing new housing and attracting private development rather than servicing the urban poor.
+However, some challenges remain, and there are still many residents who lack access to sanitation, clean running water, and electricity.
+Riots, often rooted in religious tensions, threaten the stability of neighbourhoods and have caused spatial segregation across religious and caste lines.
+There remains to be seen a concerted effort to balance pro-poor, inclusive development with national initiatives that aim to create 'global cities' that are the focus of capital investment and technological innovation.

 Informal housing and slums

-As of 2011, about 66% of the population lives in formal housing.
-The other 34% lives in slums or chawls, which are tenements for industrial workers.
+As of 2011, about 66% of the population lives in formal housing, with the other 34% living in slums or chawls, which are tenements for industrial workers.
 There are approximately 700 slum settlements in Ahmedabad, and 11% of the total housing stock is public housing.
-The population of Ahmedabad has increased while the housing stock has remained generally constant, and this has led to a rise in density of both formal and informal housing and a more economical usage of existing space.
-The Indian census estimates that the Ahmedabad slum population was 25.6% of the total population in 1991 and had decreased to 4.5% in 2011, but these numbers are contested and local entities maintain that the census underestimates informal populations.
+The population of Ahmedabad has increased while the housing stock has remained generally constant, and this has led to a rise in the density of both formal and informal housing and a more economical usage of existing space.
+The Indian census estimates that the Ahmedabad slum population was 25.6% of the total population in 1991 and had decreased to 4.5% in 2011, but these numbers are contested, and local entities maintain that the census underestimates informal populations.
 There is a consensus that there has been a reduction in the percentage of the population that lives in slum settlements, and that there has also been a general improvement in living conditions for slum residents.